Spexify/emergenCity/docs/vervain/syntax-basics.md

     	second_secret.vrv
     day/ (contains the day dialogues, one is randomly selected each day) day.vrv
-    market (contains dialogues for the stage `market`, if the NPC can be met there) market.vrv
+    market/ (contains dialogues for the stage `market`, if the NPC can be met there) market.vrv
-    park (contains dialogues for the stage `park`, if the NPC can be met there) park.vrv
+    park/ (contains dialogues for the stage `park`, if the NPC can be met there) park.vrv
-    townhall (contains dialogues for the stage townhall, if the NPC can be met there) townhall.vrv
+    townhall/ (contains dialogues for the stage townhall, if the NPC can be met there) townhall.vrv
-    home (contains dialogues for when the avatar is home and an NPC visits) home.vrv
+    home/ (contains dialogues for when the avatar is home and an NPC visits) home.vrv
 NPC_2/
 ...